nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

     I also strive to develop a holistic view of the organisation by considering all its components and collaborating with all its stakeholders, allowing me to make informed decisions.

-    In the communities I belong to, I always try to share what I can learn along the way.
+    In the communities I belong to, I always try to share what I learn along the way.
 It translates in many forms, from informal conversations to workshops, talks, videos or blog articles.
     "

   # tab item loop